 AP® Human Geography Exam Format

-Every year, thousands of students take the AP® Human Geography (AP HUG) exam.1 If you have chosen AP HUG and are about to begin studying, it is important to familiarize yourself with the exam format.
-Understanding the exam structure can help you create a comprehensive and efficient study plan to reach your AP HUG goals.
+Every year, thousands of students take the AP Human Geography (AP HUG) exam.
+If you have chosen AP HUG and are about to begin studying, understanding the exam structure can help you create a comprehensive and efficient study plan to reach your AP HUG goals.
 It can also reduce test-day nerves and surprises.
-This article answers questions that students frequently ask prior to exam day and provides all the necessary information about the AP Human Geography exam format and structure.
+This article answers questions that students frequently ask prior to exam day and provides all the necessary information about the format of AP Human Geography exam and structure.

 What Is the Format of the AP Human Geography Exam?